samuelkala/PollyWebApp/README.md

 not.
 The reason for this is that these folders are inherited from the previous project and we decided to not change them, although a replacement with an "upload" folder would have been cleaner.

 ## How to run the project locally (using VSCode)

+To run the project NodeJs and npm packet manager are needed.
+They are easily downloadable from the Internet.
+The next steps are:

 1- After cloning the project repo in a folder run the following command to install all the needed dependendencies and modules:
 ```
 npm install